DaiseyCode/lmwrapper/README.md

 `lmwrapper` provides a wrapper around OpenAI API and Hugging Face Language models, focusing on being a clean, object-oriented, and user-friendly interface.
-It has two main goals:
+It has three main goals:

 A) Make it easier to use the OpenAI API.

 B) Make it easier to reuse your code for other language models with minimal changes.

+C) Simplifying and support research-focused use cases (like help when running on large datasets, and allow research that requires accessing model internals of local models).

-Some key features currently include local caching of responses, and super simple use of the OpenAI batching API which can save 50% on costs.
+Some key features currently include local disk caching of responses, and super simple use of the OpenAI batching API which can save 50% on costs.

 `lmwrapper` is lightweight and can serve as a flexible stand-in for the OpenAI API.